htw-pv3/literature/Codes_GitBash_So_Far.md

 ## Upload the remote changes (Commits) to the remote already created PullRequest(PR)
 git push --set-upstream origin feature/gitbash-code-so-far-#10

-## Merge the branch after Positiv Review of members
+## Merge the branch after Positiv Review of members (has to be done in GitHub GUI or try the following):
-git merge feature/gitbash-code-so-far#10
+git merge --no--ff feature/gitbash-code-so-far-#10

-## Deleting a Remote Branch if you push the branch already
-git push origin --delete feature/gitbash-code-so-far#10
+## Closing an issue related to the PR in the same repository
+close #issue_number

-## Deleting a Local Branch
+## Changing to the master Branch
 git checkout master

+## Update the changes in the Repository (Folder) (Download all the updated files from the remote server)
-git branch -D feature/gitbash-code-so-far#10
+git pull